TeamMGE/GenomeBioinformaticsCourse/_episodes/61-COOIII.md

 >> present in the first iteration/search, but they disappears from subsequent searches because they are not true and the better profile throws them out
 >{: .solution}
 {: .challenge}
->>

 ## Limits of iterative profile searches and how the reverse -being hit by a profile- solves this

 Next we will use a query the sequence from the med11 annotated protein from the protist Trichomonas available here: https://rest.uniprot.org/uniprotkb/A2E1L7.fasta.
 Use wget to get it to gemini as described above, or download this sequence from UNIPROT to your laptop and then scp it to gemini.

-Then do a jackhammer search as described above for this query.
+Then do a JACKHMMER search as described above for this query.
 Store the output in a different file than the search from human med11.
 Look at the output.

 > ## Exercise:	What do you notice in the output?
 >